Ssenseii/low-poly-laboratory/readme.md

 **Personal:**
-- Handeling concurrent problems
+- Handling concurrent problems
 - Time Management with Big Projects
 - Researching and working with unknown utilities
 - Reading code
-- That I should read more on software developement
+- That I should read more on software development

 ## FAQ